cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

-Just like in R, you can't do arithmetic on strings
+Just like in R, you can't do arithmetic on strings.

 ```python